-Read about the side effects of radiotherapy and how to cope with them.
+Read about the possible side effects of radiotherapy for cervical cancer and how to cope with them.

 Everyone is different and the side effects vary from person to person.
 You may not have all of the effects mentioned.

 You might have diarrhoea during your treatment.
 This is normal but can be unpleasant.
 Tell the radiographers if you have diarrhoea and they will advise you how to manage it.

 You might find that you have some stinging when passing water.
 This is normal but not very nice.
 Tell one of the radiographers if this happens and make sure that you are drinking plenty of water and other fluids.

 After internal radiotherapy, you may have some bleeding from the vagina after the applicators are taken out.
 This should clear up within 48 hours (2 days).